orb-community/orb-website/docs/contact.md

+---
+hide:
+- navigation
+- tags
+---

-# Contribute
+# Community
 <script async defer src="https://buttons.github.io/buttons.js"></script>

 **Orb** is an open source project born at [NS1 Labs](https://ns1.com/labs).
 Work with us on [GitHub](https://github.com/ns1labs/orb) and star the project to show your interest.

 <a class="github-button" href="https://github.com/ns1labs/orb" data-size="large" aria-label="Star ns1labs/orb on GitHub">Star</a>

-# Contact
+## Contact
-We are very interested to hear about your use cases, feature requests, and other feedback.
+We are very interested to hear about your use cases, feature requests, and contribution ideas.

 * Sign up to get Orb [updates](https://resources.ns1.com/get-orb-updates)
 * File an [issue](https://github.com/ns1labs/orb/issues/new)